Singapore Timber Association

 Rays are very fine, not visible to the naked eye.

-Durian is only moderately welt-defined in Coelostegia but well-defined in Durio and Neesia.
-Heartwood is pink-brown, grey-brown, brownwith a red tinge or light orange-brown.
+Durian is only moderately well-defined in Coelostegia but well-defined in Durio and Neesia.
+Heartwood is pink-brown, grey-brown, brown with a red tinge or light orange-brown.

 Grain is straight to slightly inter-locked.